 Front of House Manager

-Pearl & Horn is the newest creation from Chef George & Luba.
-Now open at The Garden at Palafox + Main in downtown Pensacola, the restaurant brings the area something fresh to talk about.
+Pearl & Horn is the latest concept from Chef George & Luba.
+Coming soon to Barrancas & Intendencia in West Downtown Pensacola, the restaurant brings the area something fresh to talk about.